 We’re surrounded by sameness.
 Phones, laptops, and earbuds all come in the same neutral tones or only black and white.
 Their logos have flattened, their silhouettes streamlined, and their packaging speaks in the same cheerful sans-serifs.
 The goal?
 Mass appeal.
 The result?
 A visual landscape where everything looks like everything else.

 This shift away from distinctive design wasn’t just an aesthetic choice.
 As devices got smaller and more complex, manufacturers embraced sealed unibody designs that prioritized durability and water resistance.
 Components shrank to microscopic sizes, batteries needed complete encasement for safety, and influential brands pushed the industry toward seamless exteriors with no visible access points.
-These practical engineering decisions gradually eliminated the playful transparency that once defined consumer electronics.
+These practical engineering decisions gradually eliminated the playfulness that was once prominent in consumer electronics.

 Design has been optimized, tested, and focus-grouped into oblivion